Relationships between Superconductivity and Nematicity in FeSe$_{1-x}$Te$_x$ ($x=0-0.5$) Films Studied by Complex Conductivity Measurements: Experiments

 \subsection{Measurements and calculations}

 To measure $\lambda$ of FeSe$_{1-x}$Te$_x$ films, we fabricated the $\sim5\times5 $ mm$^2$ film into the coplanar waveguide resonator (Fig. \ref{fig:coplanar} [a]) by Ar ion milling and focused ion beam (FIB).
 Ar ion milling was used to fabricate the whole structure, after which the 50 $\mu$m gap between the resonator and the microwave input/output port was etched using FIB.
 The width of the resonator, $w$, the gap between the resonator and the ground, $s$, and the length of the resonator, $l$, were designed to be 120 $\mu$m, 30 $\mu$m, and 6.2-9.9 mm, respectively.
+The resonance frequency of the coplanar resonator was 6-10 GHz.
 Figure \ref{fig:coplanar} (b) shows the fabricated resonator on the FeSe$_{0.8}$Te$_{0.2}$ film.
 The resonator was mounted onto a printed circuit board, which was connected to the resonator by Al wirebonding.
 This was cooled down to 2 K using PPMS.
 Transmitted power was measured using a network analyzer (Keysight, N5222A).

 $\lambda$ was calculated from the resonance frequency, $f_\textrm{c}$, as follows.
 For the half-wavelength coplanar resonator:

 where $L$ is the inductance per unit length and $C$ is the capacitance per unit length.
 Using an electromagnetic simulation software (WIPL-D), we confirmed that the coupling between the resonator and the input port had negligible effects on $f_\textrm{c}$.
 For a superconductor: